AlicePhamFI/ITJob-Finland/README.md

-# ITJob-Internship-Asia
+# ITJob Finland
-👋👋👋 A perfect place to find devs and IT jobs in Asia!
+👋👋👋 A perfect place to find devs and IT jobs in Finland!

 ```😜 Note: In Github Tech Community, we value all contributions to match devs with jobs so both internal recruiters & headhunters are welcomed to post your jobs here!```